 For more on the Contractor Submission Portal, visit DCAA’s Website.

-Government contractors leveraging relief measures in response to the coronavirus pandemic national emergency, including the Paycheck Protection Program (PPP) and Section 3610 of the CARES Act, must be aware of the impact of these measures on their accounting.
+This section provides an archive of references on handling special funding provided during the coronavirus pandemic national emergency as it relates to your Incurred Cost Proposal.
+Government contractors that leveraged relief measures, including the Paycheck Protection Program (PPP) and Section 3610 of the CARES Act, must be aware of the impact of these measures on their accounting.

 DCAA released a revised memo on April 23, 2021 (20-PIC-006(R)-Revised) (an update to the January 2021 revision) providing guidance on the impact of COVID-19 legislation and relief packages on government contractor audits.
 The audit alert includes an FAQ regarding incurred cost audits as well as forward pricing audits.
 Questions addressed in the FAQ include: